Today I’m going to show you the best tactical shotgun.

 The Maverick 88 comes with a steel trigger.

-The trigger pull had 7 lbs of pressure (perfectly acceptable for a home defense shotgun).
+The trigger pull had 7 lbs of force (perfectly acceptable for a home defense shotgun).

 Although the trigger guard is manufactured from polymer rather than higher quality metal, it gets the job done.